kgdunn/pid-book/univariate-review/univariate-review.rst

 Central limit theorem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The limit theorem plays a central role in the theory of probability and in the derivation of the normal distribution.
-We don't prove this theorem in this course, but we only use the result that the average of a sequence of values from any distribution will approach the normal distribution, provided the original distribution has finite variance.
+We don't prove this theorem here, but we only use the result that the average of a sequence of values from any distribution will approach the normal distribution, provided the original distribution has finite variance.

 .. figure:: images/CLT-derivation.png
 	:width: 750px
 	:align: center
-	:scale: 65%
+	:scale: 65

 The only assumption we require for the central limit theorem is that the samples used to compute the average are independent.
 In particular, we **do not** require the original data to be normally distributed.
 The average produced from these data will be be more nearly normal though.